FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Connections and entity addresses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Connections are end points of the grid at which an asset is located.
+A connection represents an end point of the grid, at which an electricity sensor (power meter) is located.
 Connections should be identified with an entity address following the EA1 addressing scheme prescribed by USEF[1], which is mostly taken from IETF RFC 3720 [2]: